orbingol/NURBS-Python/docs/modules.rst

 Advanced API
 ============

-The following list contains the list of modules for advanced use:
+The following list contains the modules for advanced use:

 .. toctree::
     :maxdepth: 1